Asbestos Requirements for Demolition and Renovation Projects

 This notice is required even if there is no asbestos identified in the structure being demolished.
 This notification period provides the department the opportunity to inspect the structure prior to demolition to ensure all asbestos issues have been properly addressed.
 A copy of the asbestos inspection report and laboratory analytical results must accompany this notification.
 In the event a structure is in danger of imminent collapse and has been ordered demolished by a state or local government agency, the department can waive the 10 working day notification period.
 In this case, notice should be provided as early as possible before, but no later than the following working day.
 A copy of the government order must also be included with the notification.

-It is the obligation of both the owner and any contractors involved to ensure these notices are provided to the department.
-Failure to submit the notification is in violation of the department’s requirements.
+It is the obligation of the owner and any contractors involved to ensure these notifications are provided to the department.
+Failure to submit the notification is a violation of the department’s requirements.
 The department will issue a notice of receipt letter for all asbestos abatement and demolition project notifications.
-Owners or contractors performing these projects should not begin the project without first receiving the notice of receipt letter will list any deficiencies in the notification of abatement or demolition.
+The notice of receipt letter will list any deficiencies in the notification of abatement or demolition.

 Asbestos Waste Disposal Requirements